neutralvibes/kerberautopi/README.md

 ./kerber_install.sh
 ```

+Select [a] for all then press [enter]

-It will take a while but you should (hopefully) have a working installation of kerberosio.
+It will take a while but you should (hopefully) have a working installation of kerberosio once finished.

 ## Change Log

+2022/03/15 Reverted to Buster image image & PHP 7.1 because of problems with configuration pages under 7.4
-2022/02/28 Updated for Buster image & PHP 7.4
+2022/02/28 Updated for Bullseye image & PHP 7.4